asilata/asilata.github.io/index.md

 My papers and preprints are on my [research page](/research), and my CV is available [here](assets/bapat-cv.pdf).

 ### Teaching
-In 2020 semester 1, I am teaching a special topics course (the module on perverse sheaves from Perverse Sheaves and Deligne--Lusztig theory.
+In 2020 semester 1, I am teaching a special topics course (the module on perverse sheaves from Perverse Sheaves and Deligne--Lusztig theory).

 Older teaching is listed on my [teaching page](teaching/).